ktappdev/Switch-Power-profile/README.md

 Rate Slider – This chooses how fast the auto switching happens, between 5 seconds up to 20 seconds.
 Default is 10 seconds.

+<b>Current Features</b>

+Will switch to low powered mode instead of balanced when on battery and no monitored apps are running running.

+Notifications when switching power profiles.

+Three power profiles required to function properly, (Low,Balanced and High) if any of these don't exist the app will create the missing profiles.

 <b>Example use case</b>

 Ableton and other apps that require real-time effects can stutter while playing the simplest of projects even though you might have a very powerful Laptop.